-Motion by a constant velocity field (3) is used for solving Hamilton-Jacobi equations for systems without input parameters.
-The velocity field $v : \mathbb{R}^d \times \mathbb{R} \to \mathbb{R}^d$ must be continuous, and describes the deterministic trajectories $\dot{x} = v(x,t)$ of the system to be analyzed.
+Motion by a constant velocity field (4) is used for solving Hamilton-Jacobi equations for systems without input parameters.
+The velocity field $v: \mathbb{R}^d \times \mathbb{R} \to \mathbb{R}^d$ must be continuous, and describes the deterministic trajectories $\dot{x} = v(x,t)$ of the system to be analyzed.
 This term is essentially a special case of the next one.
 Although not discussed in detail, the example in section 5 uses this term for its continuous evolution.

-General Hamilton-Jacobi terms (4) can be used for any first order spatially dependent term that is homogenous of degree one in $\nabla \varphi(x, t)$ and continuous in x and t.
+General Hamilton-Jacobi terms (5) can be used for any first order spatially dependent term that is continuous in x and t, satisfies the monotonicity requirement (2) with respect to $\varphi$ , and is homogenous of degree one in $\nabla \varphi(x,t)$ .
 Such terms arise in optimal control and zero sum differential games [14].
 The examples in sections 3 and 4 make use of this term.

-The trace of the Hessian (5), which arises in Kolmogorov or Fokker-Plank equations when working with stochastic differential equations [12].
+The trace of the Hessian (6), which arises in Kolmogorov or Fokker-Plank equations when working with stochastic differential equations [12].
 The matrices L and R must be continuous.
 This term appears in the PDEs in section 4.

-Discounting terms (6), which arise in some types of optimal control problems [2] and in hybrid systems with nondeterminism arising from continuous Markov chain-like switching between discrete modes [8].
+Discounting terms (7), which arise in some types of optimal control problems [2] and in hybrid systems with nondeterminism arising from continuous Markov chain-like switching between discrete modes [8].
 The discount factor $\lambda : \mathbb{R}^d \times \mathbb{R} \to [0, +\infty)$ must be continuous in x and t.
 Section 5 examines the communication network model from [8], where $\lambda$ can be thought of as the rate of switching between modes.

-Forcing terms (7), a catch-all for any part of the PDE that is independent of $\varphi$ or its derivatives.
-The forcing function $F : \mathbb{R}^d \times \mathbb{R} \to \mathbb{R}$ must be continuous in x and t.
+Forcing terms (8), a catch-all for any part of the PDE that is independent of the derivatives of $\varphi$ .
+The forcing function must be continuous in x and t and satisfy (2) with respect to $\varphi$ .
 In a hybrid system analysis-such as the communication model in section 5-we solve a collection of HJ PDEs, one PDE for each mode of the hybrid system.
-In this case, (7) can be used for components of one mode's PDE that depend on the value of another mode's solution.
+In this case, (8) can be used for components of one mode's PDE that depend on the value of another mode's solution.
 However, its use must be carefully considered.
 Although it may look like the correct way to handle a running cost in a cost to go type example, section 3 demonstrates an alternative formulation that does not require a forcing term and maintains continuity of $\varphi$ , even if the resulting cost to go is not continuous.

-Constraints on the sign of the temporal derivative of $\varphi$ (8).
+Constraints on the sign of the temporal derivative of $\varphi$ (9).
 Such constraints impose the condition that the implicit surface represented by the level sets of $\varphi$ should not grow or should not shrink.
 These constraints are used in continuous reach set computations [5, 6].

-Constraints on the value of $\varphi$ (9), via the externally supplied continuous function $\psi : \mathbb{R}^d \times \mathbb{R} \to \mathbb{R}$ .
+Constraints on the value of $\varphi$ (10), via the externally supplied continuous function $\psi : \mathbb{R}^d \times \mathbb{R} \to \mathbb{R}$ .
 In hybrid system analysis, such constraints arise in finding reach-avoid sets [5].

 The toolbox is written as a collection of components, so the process of computing an approximate solution to an HJ PDE consists of choosing the appropriate components, providing appropriate parameters, calling a single function, and visualizing the results.
-Part of the goal of the toolbox design is to emulate the experience of using MATLAB's ordinary differential equation (ODE) solvers as closely as possible, although the complexity of PDEs means that more parameters must be provided and few defaults are available.
+Part of the goal of the toolbox's design is to emulate the experience of using MATLAB's ordinary differential equation (ODE) solvers as closely as possible, although the complexity of PDEs means that more parameters must be provided and few defaults are available.
 Consequently, we recommend that modification of and/or cutting and pasting from one or more of the many documented examples is the best way to proceed when analyzing a new system.